top of page

 • Businesses with deadlines

-• Families handling urgent matters
+• Families handling urgent situations

 Frequently Asked Questions

-Isn’t backup unnecessary for simple notarizations?
+Is backup necessary for simple notarizations?

 Does backup mean multiple notaries show up?

-No. Backup means coverage exists if needed, without disruption.
+No. It means coverage exists if needed.

-Is a team-based service more complicated?
+Is a team-based service harder to use?

 Comments